House of Darkness (2022) | Strong Start Undone by Agenda

 When I started watching House of Darkness, I knew nothing about it and didn’t even have the luxury of a thumbnail on IMDB to clue me in that it was going to involve vampires.
 That didn’t matter, however, because it introduced a couple of ladies named Mina and Lucy relatively early into the film: a very clear reference to Bram Stoker’s Dracula.
 So, once I figured out we were going to be dealing with vampires, I was able to enjoy the key strengths of the film.

 Hap Jackson (Justin Long) is a regular guy who went out drinking with his buddies but has managed to snag himself a beautiful date in the process.
 He’s offered to drive Mina (Kate Bosworth) home for the evening and is invited in by her for a nightcap.
 Hap is blown away by her beauty, the house in which she lives, and her somewhat eager attitude to get more physically involved with him.
 The two of them sit on the couch in front of a fireplace to chit-chat, but the conversation is very one-sided.
 Mina reveals very little about herself but seems very interested in knowing more about Hap, who obliges her curiosity by answering her questions.
 The thing about her questions is that a lot of them seemed to be very pointed, or meant to get Hap to admit something negative about himself.
 This is where the primary tension of the film is, and it works…for a while.
-A little buzzed from the alcohol he’s ingested over the course of the evening, Hap falls asleep and has something of a nightmare about being a cave before waking up and meeting Mina’s sister Lucy (Gia Crovatin).
+A little buzzed from the alcohol he’s ingested over the course of the evening, Hap falls asleep and has something of a nightmare about being in a cave before waking up and meeting Mina’s sister Lucy (Gia Crovatin).
 From there, it’s more of the same type of dialogue between the two of them until the film ends with a ghost story and the vampiric reveal.

 You could certainly argue the movie is boring, as nothing of significance happens for a very long time.
 If you don’t suspect Mina is a vampire, there’s nothing to suggest that it’s a horror film until Hap’s nightmare.
 Surprisingly, I was actually pretty engaged with it up to a certain point.
 90% of House of Darkness is just Hap trying to bend the facts about himself or dodge the questions of Lucy and Mina.
 Because Long is a decent actor, I think that he manages to carry the film with his performance.
-Unlike his characters in Tusk or Barbarian, in which he’s clearly a self-centered narcissist or sexual predator, the character of Hap is just a regular guy who has made a few questionable decisions, like drinking and driving, for example.
+Unlike his characters in Tusk or Barbarian, in which he’s clearly a self-centered narcissist or sexual predator, the character of Hap is just a regular guy who has made a few very questionable or poor decisions, like drinking and driving, for example.
 All of the details about who he is are pulled from the dialogue.
 The somewhat charged reactions of Mina or Lucy, in which they passively criticize him, are good pops of tension because you don’t know where it’s all leading.
 If you know or suspect they’re vampires, it adds to the experience.
 I was drawn in because I wanted to know when she was going to strike and how Hap would respond to it, or if he would have to find a clever way out of the situation.

 I was very disappointed, however, by how the film uses all this tension and characterization to just throw it out the window.
 I’m going to spoil the end of this movie because it’s directly tied to my main issue with House of Darkness.
 The final scene completely undid all of my enjoyment of the film and made me hate the dialogue that I was perfectly happy with only a few minutes prior.
 If you have an interest in seeing the movie, you can walk away from this review and see it for yourself, but I don’t really recommend it.